MISP/misp-website/content/commercial-support.md

 MISP project also provides [MISP Professional Services (MSP)](/professional-services/) if you want to directly support the MISP projet and ensure its sustainability.

-In complement, The following MISP Commercial Support is available from external trusted commercial partners:
+In complement, the following MISP Commercial Support is available from external trusted commercial partners:

 ## Providers